FaserF/ha-kadermanager/README.md

 You can then find the log in the HA settings -> System -> Logs -> Enter "kadermanager" in the search bar -> "Load full logs"

 ## Thanks to
-Thanks for Kadermanager for their great free software!
+Thanks to Kadermanager for their great free software!

 The data is coming from the [kadermanager.de](https://kadermanager.de/) website.